 - Field of Reeds Social, Economic and Political Change in Rural Egypt: In Search of Civil Society and Good Governance

-In 2013 he launched the Nepal Self Developing District Program, an initiative supported by the Nepali government to end extreme poverty in a designated areas that can be replicated worldwide and will help Nepal to become the first developing country in the world to end extreme poverty.
+In 2013 he launched the Nepal Self Developing District Program, an initiative supported by the Nepali government to end extreme poverty in a designated area that can be replicated worldwide and will help Nepal to become the first developing country in the world to end extreme poverty.

-With 40 years of experience in village development, Dr. Mayfield continues to defined and shape CHOICE's approach to poverty alleviation, specifically the CHOICE Humanitarian Leadership Model of Development at the village level and the district level.
+With 40 years of experience in village development, Dr. Mayfield continues to define and shape CHOICE's approach to poverty alleviation, specifically the CHOICE Humanitarian Leadership Model of Development at the village level and the district level.